Pope Formosus: Legacy

-Liudprand of Cremona's Account
+Primary Source Account - Liudprand of Cremona

-Few primary sources document the life of Formosus or the events of his posthumous Cadaver Synod, as it presented such a blight on the reputation of the Holy See.
+Few primary sources document the Cadaver Synod.
 The most well-known account comes from Liudprand of Cremona (c.
 920-972), a historian, diplomat, and later Bishop of Cremona.
 His book, Antapodosis (Retribution) offers a secondhand account of the events, written roughly 60 years after the synod took place.
-Composed for the records of Bishop Recemundus of Elvira, Liudprand included Formosus as part of a wider analysis on late-Carolingian era Italy.
+Composed for the records of Bishop Recemundus of Elvira, Liudprand included Formosus and his posthumous trial as part of a wider analysis on late-Carolingian era Italy.

 Liudprand wrote Antapodosis during a period of exile from the court of King Berengar II of Italy.
 As Berengar held very loose familial connection to the Carolingian dynasty, his legitimacy relied on a perception of longstanding social stability.
 Liudprand sought to ruin this perception and discredit his rival.
 His work connected the desecration of Formosus’ body to a corrupt and chaotic church protected by Berengar’s predecessors.
-As a result, historians recognize that the coverage of the Cadaver Synod in Antapodosis likely contains added details that exaggerate the savagery of the event.
+As a result, historians recognize that the coverage of the Cadaver Synod in Antapodosis likely contains added details that exaggerate the savagery of the event; however, the account remains a leading piece of scholarship for interpreting the trial due to the rarity of viable alternatives.